How does running an electric car in winter work?

 Another way to maximise efficiency is to plan your route in advance.
 This will help you avoid getting stuck in traffic or having to make sudden detours, both of which can use up battery power quickly.
 As EVs conserve energy better at speeds under 60 mph, try to plan your route accordingly.

 Most EVs have an eco-mode which can help to extend the range of the battery by making some adjustments to the car's performance.
 For example, it might reduce the power of the heater or dim the headlights.
-In winter, it's worth using eco-mode whenever possible to help preserve battery life.
+In winter, it's worth using eco-mode whenever possible to help preserve battery efficiency.

 Cover your electric car